marick/structural-typing/README.md

 => nil
 ```

+(However, I never actually got arround to supporting vector literals in nested type descriptions - so this only works for maps.)

 When checking a value, you're not restricted to a single type.
 For example, suppose you have a `:Point` type and
 also a `:Colorful` "mixin" type: